pagkly/Zed/Investopedia3/Land Value.md

 Land value may be determined by real estate appraisals conducted by third parties.
 An appraiser’s assessment can be crucial to a lender’s decisions on offering to finance a prospective buyer or refinancing for a property holder.

 Appraisal of the land can include a comparison of its condition to similar real estate.
-This is not the same as [comparative market analysis](https://www.investopedia.com/terms/c/comparative-market-analysis.asp), wherein the prices of recently sold similar properties are compared.
+This is not the same as [[comparative market analysis]](https://www.investopedia.com/terms/c/comparative-market-analysis.asp), wherein the prices of recently sold similar properties are compared.

 It is always a good idea to use an appraiser, as they will also look into any flaws or defects with the property that may affect its value.